 Take your desk-phone home:

 A VoIP handset may be used at the business, or for remote working from a home office.
 Minor security changes need to be made to allow the phone to connect back through the Internet to the office phone system, but once established, it becomes part of the office system, as though it was there.
 Having the ‘extension’ at your home-office allows you to be part of the same call groups and queues that run at the business.
 Calls between extensions use the Internet and are free of charge.
-This also allows you to place outgoing calls through the business ‘trunk lines’ and therefore there are no accounting or expenses issues.
+This also allows you to place outgoing calls through the business ‘trunk lines’ and therefore there are no accounting or staff expenses issues.

 Soft-phones on PC’s and laptops: